 COOKING & REHEATING Harmful bacteria are killed when food is cooked properly.
 HAZARD CONTROL Cooking.
 Harmful bacteria may survive the cooking process if the food does not reach a sufficiently high temperature.
 Food should be eaten immediately, as harmful bacteria may grow if the food is not kept hot.
 Temperatures above 75 °C will destroy most harmful bacteria therefore cooking food until piping hot is the best way to ensure food is safe to eat.
 Ideally meals should be prepared as required rather than being prepared in advance.
+NB for safety reasons it is acceptable to allow food to cool, for a short time, to a comfortable temperature before giving it to babies and small children.
 How do you ensure food is cooked thoroughly?
 Eggs with soft yolks may contain harmful bacteria.
-Ensure that all eggs are thoroughly cooked.Always wash your hands after handling eggs Reheating .
+Never make anything that contains raw or undercooked eggs.
+Ensure that all eggs are thoroughly cooked.
+When baking with the children in your care ensure that they do not eat raw cake mixture.
+Always wash your hands after handling eggs Reheating .
 Harmful bacteria may have grown since the food was cooked.
 Therefore it is very important to reheat the food properly.
 Reheat food quickly until piping hot throughout.
 Only reheat food ONCE.
+Reheated food including babies bottles and jars should be thrown away an hour after reheating.
 How do you reheat food?
-What method do you use to check that the food is h not enough?
+What method do you use to check that the food is hot enough?

+TERM REVIEW Autumn Term

-PERIOD REVIEW Spring Period (March, April, May) Have you made any changes to your menu or the way in which you handle food?
+Have you made any changes to your menu or the way in which you handle food?
 If yes, how do the changes affect your food safety policy?
-Give details If you experienced any problems during the last period please give details.
+Give details

+Have you had any new children?

+Do they have any special dietary needs or allergies?

 Details of any further action required and date completed.

+Date Signed

+TEDM DEVIEW

+TERM REVIEW Spring Term

-Date Date Signed PERIOD REVIEW Summer Period (June, July, August) Have you made any changes to your menu or the way in which you handle food?
+Have you made any changes to your menu or the way in which you handle food?
 If yes, how do the changes affect your food safety policy?
-Give details If you experienced any problems during the last period please give details.
+Give details

+Have you had any new children?

+Do they have any special dietary needs or allergies?

 Details of any further action required and date completed.

+Date Signed